 Ballet Exam Day!

 It’s the day of the ballet exams.
-The dressing rooms at the studio are full of nervous excitement for both teachers, students and parents alike, and every year I wonder to myself ‘why do I put myself and the kids through this?’
+The dressing rooms at the studio are full of nervous excitement for both teachers, students, and parents alike, and every year I wonder to myself ‘Why do I put myself and the kids through this?’
 We seem to spend our entire year working for that unattainable perfection, that most of us never seem able to achieve, but it is the climb and the achievement knowing that you are now the best you will ever be that makes it all worthwhile.

 Doing ballet exam grades equates well to life.
 You should always have goals that you are reaching for and working actively towards, and your life will be infinitely richer.